epfl-ada/ada-2023-project-adaknow/README.md

 - `female_tvtropes.csv`: contains tropes characterised as 'Always Female' by the TVTropes community.
 This was used to assess the performance of the genderedness scoring method.
 - `male_tvtropes.csv`: as above.
 - `unisex_tvtropes.csv` as above.
+- `IMDB_movies.tsv`: contains the names and the ID's of the movies from IMBD in order to merge with the ratings
+- `IMDB_ratings.tsv`: contains the the ID's and the ratings of the movies from IMBD in order to contact the causal analysis

 ## Organization Within the Team